-The Georgia Society for Public Health Education (GASOPHE) advocates for policies that will provide all Georgia residents with the opportunity to live healthy lives in healthy communities.
+The Georgia Society for Public Health Education (GASOPHE) is a statewide health education organization of professionals, students and partners.
+GASOPHE advocates for policies that will provide all Georgia residents with the opportunity to live healthy lives in healthy communities.
+We advance excellence in health education through research translation, professional development and practice in affiliation with the national Society for Public Health Education, Inc. (SOPHE).
 GASOPHE will pursue these policy priorities through administrative, budgetary, regulatory and legislative processes.
 GASOPHE will support the state of Georgia, local communities, schools, and other organizations in the implementation of these policy priorities through partnership and education.

 Preventing the harmful effects of tobacco

-- Raising Georgia’s tobacco tax by $1.00.
+- Raising Georgia’s tobacco tax.
 Georgia has the 49th lowest tobacco tax in the country at just 37 cents per pack.
-This makes tobacco much more accessible to youth in Georgia and places a significant burden on our Medicaid system.
+The national average as of July 2020 is $1.82.
 Increasing the tobacco tax to the national average will reduce youth smoking, addiction, and the burden of chronic disease in our state.

-- Local city and county wide smoke free ordinances.
+- Supporting local city and county wide smoke free ordinances.
 Smoke free ordinances allow residents to enjoy clean air without the harmful effects of second-hand smoke.

-- Strengthen the Georgia Smoke Free Air Act of 2005 to include model language following recommendations from the Americans for Nonsmokers’ Rights
+- Strengthening the Georgia Smoke Free Air Act of 2005 to include model language following recommendations from the Americans for Nonsmokers’ Rights.

-- Investment in policies that support cessation counseling and services, including the Georgia Tobacco Quit Line.
+- Investing in policies that support cessation counseling and services, including the Georgia Tobacco Quit Line.

-- Support education campaigns that promote the dangers of Electronic Nicotine Delivery Systems (ENDS) for youth and adults
+- Supporting education campaigns that promote the dangers of Electronic Nicotine Delivery Systems (ENDS) and tobacco use for youth and adults.

 Ensuring the ability to breathe